janpieterk/gemeentekaart-rest/README.md

 ### `imagemap`
 **boolean**

 If this parameter is set to `1`, `on`, `true` or `yes`, a list of HTML `<area>` elements instead of a map image is returned.
-Can be used to create clickable bitmap maps.
-Note: for maps of type municipalities, imagemap results in a complete imagemap for all municipalities only if:
+Can be used to create clickable bitmap maps. `imagemap` results in a complete imagemap for all areas only if:

 1. there are no `links` or `tooltips` set;
 2. there are `links` or `tooltips se`t and `interactive` is set to true;